parse-community/parse-server-api-mail-adapter/README.md

 ## Transfer <!-- omit in toc -->

-ℹ️ This repository has been tranferred to the Parse Platform Organization on May 15, 2022.
-Please update any links that you may have to this repository, for example if you cloned or forked this repository and maintain a remote link to this orginal repository, or if you are referencing a GitHub commit directly as your dependency.
+ℹ️ This repository has been transferred to the Parse Platform Organization on May 15, 2022.
+Please update any links that you may have to this repository, for example if you cloned or forked this repository and maintain a remote link to this original repository, or if you are referencing a GitHub commit directly as your dependency.

 ---